batuhan-yildiz/azure-databases/setup/create-custom-openai.md

   -o table
 ```

-### Step 10: Review the Keys and Endpoint
+### Step 11: Review the Keys and Endpoint

+- Go to recently created Azure OpenAI service
+- Expand Resource Management
-- Go to Resource Management -> Keys and Endpoint
+- Click on Keys and Endpoint
 - Note the followings to be used in Oracle to PostgreSQL migration
   - KEY 1
   - Endpoint

-### Step 10: Confirm the private endpoint status
+### Step 12: Confirm the private endpoint status

 ```powershell
 # Run a check to make sure the private endpoint is in "Approved" or "Succeeded" state (not "Pending")